The main trends for quarter 4 2018 are given below:

-- The general decline in the number of certificates may be caused by a tightening in the availability of funding.
-This is notable at level 2 qualifications.
-Some of this decline has been offset by the large increase in the number of certificates in level 3 qualifications.
-This change could be driven by changes in the performance tables as Applied General qualifications (Level 3) grow in popularity.
+- The general decline in the number of certificates over the previous 12 month period may be caused by a tightening in the availability of funding.
+This is notable at Level 1/Level 2 and Level 2 qualifications.
+Some of this decline has been offset somewhat by the increase in the number of certificates in Level 3 qualifications.
+This change could be driven by changes in performance tables as Applied General qualifications (Level 3) grow in popularity.

-- The sector subject areas with notable increase in the number of certificates were health, public services and care, and construction, planning and the built environment.
+- The sector subject areas with a notable increase in the number of certificates were Preparation for Life and Work and Construction, Planning and the Built Environment.

 The data cover regulated qualifications in England.

-The dataset used to produce this release are available separately.
+The dataset used to produce this release is available separately.